 - Budget Self Catering: Treasure Island Retreat - Those looking to enjoy nature and save a few pennies on accommodation and food, opting for a self-catering stay on Praslin is a good bet.
 The best one you'll find on the island is Treasure Island Retreat.
 This hotel offers seafront apartments on Anse Kerlan, each complete with king-sized beds and a fully-equipped kitchen, and a furnished terrace or balcony.

 - ...7+ More Top Picks in this Praslin Accommodation Guide

 Below are a few more photos that I captured on my island hopping day trip from Praslin to St Pierre Islet and Curieuse Island.

 After Curieuse Island - More on Praslin and the Seychelles

-I hope that this travel guide to visiting Curieuse Island and St Pierre Island from Praslin, the Seychelles has inspired you to check out these truly amazing destination.
-If you have any feedback for this article, or any questions, please let me know in the comments below.
+I hope that this travel guide to visiting Curieuse Island and St Pierre Island from Praslin, the Seychelles has inspired you to check out this truly amazing destination.
+If you have any feedback for this article or any questions, please let me know in the comments below.

 Otherwise, while you're here, check out some of my other articles below.
 Here, you'll find many more inspiring travel pieces for the Seychelles with more photography to get you excited for your trip.